-Margaret River is the only river in the world that contains the hairy marron (Cherax tenuimanus), also referred to as Margaret River marron, which are found almost exclusively in the upper reaches of the river.
+The Margaret River is the only river in the world that contains the hairy marron (Cherax tenuimanus), also referred to as Margaret River marron, which is found almost exclusively in the upper reaches of the river.
 The hairy marron is listed as 'critically endangered' under the Environment Protection and Biodiversity Conservation Act 1999.
-As crustaceans form part of the diet of both rainbow trout and brown trout, recreational stocking has ceased in Margaret River in order to reduce the threat of predation on hairy marron.
+As crustaceans form part of the diet of both rainbow trout and brown trout, recreational stocking ceased in the Margaret River in 1997 in order to reduce the threat of predation on hairy marron.

-Margaret River also contains a variety of native fish species including Balston's pygmy perch, mud minnow, western minnow, nightfish and western pygmy perch.
+The Margaret River also contains a variety of native fish species including Balston's pygmy perch, mud minnow, western minnow, nightfish and western pygmy perch.